We encourage students to explore an array of funding opportunities to support their investment in the MAS MBC Program.

 MAS MBC Scholarships

-The Center for Marine Biodiversity and Conservation (CMBC) provides a limited number of dedicated scholarships for students applying to the MAS MBC program.
-There are two disctinct categories of scholarship funds that each require separate essays:
+We offer a limited number of dedicated scholarships for students applying to the MAS MBC program.
+There are two distinct categories of scholarship funds that each require separate essays:

 The purpose of this funding is to increase access for individuals from underserved communities who would otherwise not have the ability to participate in this educational opportunity.